 More than 900,000 Ukrainians living in the United States is an important factor for the fullest realization of Ukraine-U.S. cooperation potential (according to the Ukrainian-language U.S. media, there are 2 million people of Ukrainian origin in the U.S.).
 That is why it is a high priority for Ukraine to strengthen relations with the Ukrainian community and ensure that its ethnic and cultural needs are met.

-Bilateral cooperation is widely developed beyond the nations capitals as well, with 23 Ukrainian and American cities enjoying fruitful sister-cities relationships.
+Bilateral cooperation is widely developed beyond the nations capitals as well, with more than 30 Ukrainian and American cities enjoying fruitful sister-cities relationships.

 In 1997, the Congressional Ukrainian Caucus was founded in the U.S. House of Representatives.
 Creation of the Caucus was supported by the Ukrainian diaspora in the U.S. and was initiated by Rep. S. Levin, J. Fox, L. Slaughter and B. Schaffer.
 This important initiative was announced to the public at a reception commemorating the first anniversary of the adoption of the Ukrainian Constitution, held at the Embassy of Ukraine in the United States.